AdaCore/gnatstudio/docs/users_guide/navigation.rst

 *Ada*
   .. index:: Ada; cross-references

-  By default, the GNAT Pro compiler is used to generate the cross-reference information needed by GPS.
+  By default, the GNAT compiler is used to generate the cross-reference information needed by GPS.
 However, if you're using the `-gnatD` or `-gnatx` switches, no cross reference information will be available to GPS.

-  .. index:: GNAT Pro; -gnatQ
+  .. index:: GNAT; -gnatQ
-  .. index:: GNAT Pro; -k
+  .. index:: GNAT; -k

-  If you need to navigate through sources that don't compile (for example after modifications or while porting or initially developing an application), GNAT Pro can generate partial cross-reference information if you specify the `-gnatQ` option.
+  If you need to navigate through sources that don't compile (for example after modifications or while porting or initially developing an application), GNAT can generate partial cross-reference information if you specify the `-gnatQ` option.
 Using this along with the `-k` option of gnatmake allows generating as much relevant information from your non compilable sources as possible.